IPadOS 15

 iPadOS 15 is the third major release of the iPadOS operating system developed by Apple for its iPad line of tablet computers.
 The successor to iPadOS 14, it was announced at the company's Worldwide Developers Conference (WWDC) on June 7, 2021 along with iOS 15, macOS Monterey, watchOS 8, and tvOS 15.
 It was released to the public on September 20, 2021.
 It was succeeded by iPadOS 16, which was released on October 24, 2022.

-iPadOS 15 is the final version of iPadOS that supports the iPad Air 2 and the iPad Mini 4, as its successor, iPadOS 16, drops support for those models.
+iPadOS 15 is the final version of iPadOS that supports the iPad Air 2 and the iPad Mini 4.

 Features

 Home screen

-The home screen grid is reduced by one row to accommodate the new widgets when placed (23 icons), and rotates in portrait orientation, just like iOS 12 and earlier.
+The home screen grid is reduced by one row to accommodate the new widgets when placed (24 icons), and rotates in portrait orientation, just like iOS 12 and earlier.

 Widgets

 Widgets can now be placed directly anywhere on the home screen.
 There are more widgets, many of which now have a new fourth size to pick from, being extra-large.